 A student is awarded an advanced level of instruction at least one year ahead of schedule.
-This may be accomplished by taking high school credits in middle school or through dual enrollment coursework.
+This may be accomplished by taking high school credits in middle school, through dual enrollment coursework, or through self-motivated, expedited advancement at the T.C.
+Satellite Campus.